 By Meryem Yücel.

-As fNIRS progresses into more natural and life like environments, new challenges in the acquisition and analysis of its signals emerge.
+As fNIRS progresses into more natural environments, new challenges in the acquisition and analysis of its signals emerge.
 A new blind source separation framework, recently published in NeuroImage, aims to provide some remedies.

 To know more:

 - von Lühmann, A., Boukouvalas, Z., Müller, K.R. and Adalı, T., “A new blind source separation framework for signal analysis and artifact rejection in functional Near-Infrared Spectroscopy”, 2019.
 NeuroImage, vol. 200, p 72-88, DOI: 10.1016/j.neuroimage.2019.06.021

 - von Lühmann, A., “Multimodal instrumentation and methods for neurotechnology out of the lab”, 2018, PhD Thesis, Technical University Berlin, DOI: 10.14279/depositonce-7445